-Currently, John runs a pull-behind sprayer and he also typically hires custom applicators to spray when he can't get his pull-behind into the field.
-Given 2 applications with his pull-behind and 1 custom application per year, John's annual cost for his current application method is \$5.50 per acre or \$46,200.
+Currently, John operates a pull-behind sprayer and usually hires custom applicators to spray when he can't get his pull-behind into the field.
+Given two applications with his pull-behind and one custom application per year, John's annual cost for his current application method is \$5.50 per acre or \$46,200.